Everything you need to know about your personal budget…

 - pay the money directly to you or someone you choose – this is known as a Direct Payment

-What if the council manages my money?
+What if the Local Authority manages my money?

 The money in your personal budget will be spent for you by the council.
 They will arrange all your care and support based on your agreed care plan.